In this post, we're going to explain what it means to live a simple life and how to achieve it.

 The foundation of your finances is the place where you send and receive your money, in other words, your bank.
 The bank we use has no fees of any kind, a modern app, and can transfer money instantly.

 Tied in with banking is your recurring bills.
-You can simplify your bills by automating as many of them as possible and setting up recurring shipments for products & services you use regularly.
+Try using a service like RocketMoney to setup and monitor recurring payments & subscriptions.
+In many cases, you can also setup recurring shipments for products & services you use regularly.

 - 10% towards investments (after building an emergency fund)